cesaro/pod/README.rst

  - use (distinct x y) on preset and postset of every event
  - better encoding for the counting on each label, with bit vectors??
  - switch to old encoding for conditions: v_b1,b2, if some number is small ??
+ - generate \bot event when going from the partial orders to the event structure